crazyvector/Angular-Cross-Section-Calculator/Resources/Resources.md

-Here i will put the resources folder
+Here i have the input and the output file, as well as the folder with the specters analized and the processed data.